Pre-production, US spec.Enlarge Photo

 Since our Nissan Leaf Ultimate Guide has gone down so well, we thought you might find a similar page useful for the quirky "i" electric car and its Citroen and Peugeot cousins overseas, compiled from all our relevant GreenCarReports articles.

-With a starting price of $29,125 before federal and local incentives, the diminutive "i" is one of the cheapest electric cars available, and carries an EPA rating of 112 MPG equivalent - the highest of any vehicle currently on sale.
+With a starting price of $29,125 before federal and local incentives, the diminutive "i" is one of the cheapest electric cars available, and carries an EPA rating of 112 MPG equivalent - only now being overtaken by rivals like the Chevy Spark EV and Fiat 500E.
 Official range is 62 miles on a charge.